Bernadettaquin/Homecredit-scorecardmodel/README.md

 By leveraging machine learning, this project provides insights into customer creditworthiness and improves the decision-making process for loan approvals.

-🔧 Tech Stack

-Python

-Pandas, NumPy

-Scikit-learn

-Matplotlib, Seaborn

-XGBoost / LightGBM (for modeling)
+Tech Stack: Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn, XGBoost / LightGBM (for modeling)

 Objectives: